evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor-2.md

 //SOURCES Channels.java
 ```

-you can now do the same for the `serverSocketHandler` and get rid of a bunch of duplicate code:
+you can now do the same for the `serverSocketHandler` in `ChatServer` and get rid of a bunch of duplicate code:

 ```java
 case ClientConnection conn -> {